ev3dev/ev3dev.github.io/docs/tutorials/connecting-to-the-internet-via-usb.md

 group: basic-networking
 ---

-{% include /style/icon.html type="warning" %}
-These instructions are for [brickman v0.7.0](/news/2015/12/15/Package-Release/){: .alert-link} and later.
-If you are using an older version, please upgrade.
-{: .alert .alert-warning}

 *   {: tab="Mac OSX"}{% include /style/icon.html type="warning" %}
     If you are using OS X version 10.11, this may or may not work.
 Let us know about your experience on [Issue #471](https://github.com/ev3dev/ev3dev/issues/471){: .alert-link}.